Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: Introduction

 is injective and the image $(\kappa,c_2):\bb{E}\mapsto (\epsilon_1,\ldots,\epsilon_{11},C)\in \Z^{11}_2 \oplus \Z$ of each \virg{Quaternionic} vector bundle $(\bb{E},\Theta)$ is contained in the subgroup

 More precisely, elements in ${\rm Vec}^{2m}_\rr{Q}({\n{T}}^4,\tau)\simeq \Z_2^{10}\oplus \Z$ are completely classified by the second Chern class $c_2(\bb{E})$ and the FKMM-invariant.
-However, only the fist ten \emph{week} components of the FKMM-invariant $\kappa(\bb{E})\simeq\epsilon$ are independent since the \emph{strong} component $\epsilon_{11}=(-1)^C\prod_{j=1}^{10}\epsilon_j$ is fixed by values of the the {week} components and the reduction mod.
+However, only the first ten \emph{week} components of the FKMM-invariant $\kappa(\bb{E})\simeq\epsilon$ are independent since the \emph{strong} component $\epsilon_{11}=(-1)^C\prod_{j=1}^{10}\epsilon_j$ is fixed by the values of the {week} components and the reduction mod.
 2 of the second Chern number $C=\langle c_2(\bb{E}),[\n{T}^4]\rangle$. \end{enumerate} \end{theorem} The proof of this theorem is explained in Section \ref{sec:d=4}.
 It should be remarked that item (ii) above was originally shown in \cite{furuta-kametani-matsue-minami-00}.
-The content of Theorem \ref{theo:AI_class} and Theorem \ref{theo:AI_classd=4} is summarized in Table 1.\ref{tab:01} together with the classification of type {\bf A} topological insulators (systems without symmetries, \cf with \cite[Table 1.1]{denittis-gomi-14}).
+The content of Theorem \ref{theo:AI_class} and Theorem \ref{theo:AI_classd=4} is summarized in Table \ref{tab:01}.1 together with the classification of type {\bf A} topological insulators (systems without symmetries, \cf with \cite[Table 1.1]{denittis-gomi-14}).

-A comparison between Table 1.\ref{tab:01} and the the calculations in Appendix \ref{sect:KQ-theory} shows that our classification completely agrees with the predictions supplied by the $K$-theory.
-In particular, for \virg{Quaternionic} vector bundles in dimension $d\leqslant 4$ there is no difference between \emph{stable} and \emph{unstable} regime and so the $K$-theory provides a precise description for the \virg{labeling sets} of various isomorphism classes of $\rr{Q}$-bundles.
+A comparison between Table \ref{tab:01}.1 and the calculations in Appendix \ref{sect:KQ-theory} shows that our classification completely agrees with the predictions supplied by $K$-theory.
+In particular, for \virg{Quaternionic} vector bundles in dimension $d\leqslant 4$ there is no distinction between \emph{stable} and \emph{unstable} regime and so the $K$-theory provides a precise description for the \virg{labeling sets} of various isomorphism classes of $\rr{Q}$-bundles.
 Nevertheless, our classification is strictly stronger than the $K$-theoretical analysis since it provides an explicit description for the classifying invariants as elements of a proper cohomology theory.
 This information is not trivial at all!
-On the contrary, it plays a prominent role in the description of physical effects connected with the propagation and the stability of spin currents \cite{kane-mele-05',kane-mele-05,fu-kane-06,fu-kane-mele-07}.
+On the contrary, it plays a prominent role in the description of physical effects like the stability of spin currents.